 A clearly defined IMC media plan provides a cost-effective combination of media to attain the company’s media objectives.
 The other benefits of an IMC media plan include the ability to achieve larger increases in sales, achieve higher sales growth, and deliver brand messages with the optimum impact.

-The media plan integrated with the IMC strategy provides an approach using different media scheduled to reach the target audience for its product or service.
+Integrating the media plan with the IMC strategy provides an approach using different media scheduled to reach the target audience for its product or service.
 The media plan reaches the target consumer at the right time utilizing an effective approach optimizing the company’s resources.
-The media plan provides the organization with a top of mind presence with the consumer when it comes time to purchase.
+An organization that uses a well-defined approach to media planning is rewarded with a top of mind presence with the consumer when it comes time to purchase.

 IMC creates a unified and consistent brand identity and position the consumer recognizes and relates to in any context.
 An IMC strategy is more effective and powerful with each marketing communication item having a consistent message that differentiates a company from the competition.